-

 Does Literacy work with the developmentally disabled population?

 The short answer is yes.
-However, since we use volunteers, most are not trained to work with this population, and although we will assess anyone who requests it, a developmentally disabled student may not get placed as readily as other students.
-We have to wait until a tutor who is comfortable with this population agrees.
-The better solution is to train staff and volunteers in that field who can then work with developmentally disabled students on their literacy skills.
-It's a win-win for everyone.
+However, since our tutoring is carried out by volunteers, most are not trained to work with this population.
+Although we will assess anyone who requests it, a developmentally disabled learner may not get placed as readily as other students.
+We have to wait until a tutor who is able to support this population agrees.

 -

-How do students find out about the program if they can't read the posters, brochures, ads, etc.?
+How do learners find out about the program if they can't read the posters, brochures, ads, etc.?

-Most adult students are not library users, nor are they avid readers.
-Print material is usually not for the adult student, but for family and friends who see it and pass the information on.
+Print material is usually not for the adult learner, but for family and friends who see it and pass the information on.
 Most referrals are from word of mouth.
+Some of our learners can read simple text, but need support developing their reading and writing skills.

 -

-How long do students stay in the program?
+How long do learners stay in the program?

 There is no time limit on how long someone may be in the program.
 It's important that goals are being set and worked on.
 This is monitored by the volunteer and checked by the literacy staff.